How To Manage Your Finances

 7. Automate payments and savings: Setting up automatic bill payments can help alleviate the stress of remembering to pay bills and avoid costly penalties.
 Treat your savings plan the same way.
 Automate your savings so that they come out of your account just like your monthly bills.
 That way, you’ll have a better chance of sticking to your savings plan.

 9. Take time for your personal well-being: Physical exercise can do wonders to relieve stress and anxiety and improve your overall health.
 Put down your phone and go for a walk or schedule a regular workout or exercise session.
-Eating a balanced diet can also have a positive impact on your ability to deal with stress.
-Taking good care of your body can help ease the stress takes on you.
+Eating a balanced diet can have a positive impact on your ability to deal with stress.

 10. Get some help: Talking with a financial advisor, debt counselor, or money coach can bring outside perspective and strategies to help you change your financial situation in ways that lessen your stress.
-Make sure you follow the advice given to you.
+Make sure you do not discuss your financial issues when your meeting new people.